Booleans

 simply that the first comparison is simply not false.

 mean the “lack of value”.
-It’s pretty clever and evaluates to False
+It’s pretty clever and evaluates to False, but does not equal False.

 Functions are also always truthy, which has the odd side effect that if you forget to put parentheses at the end of the